timothyshambra/Vision-2023/challenge/three.md

-# Challenge 3: Make common technology easy to access, use, share and reuse across government
+# Goal 3: Make common technology easy to access, use, share and reuse across government

 >“Our scale is so big.
 We have over 60,000 employees.
 Per user, year over year, that all adds up.” - User research interview with Russ Nichols, Agency Information Officer, CA Department of Corrections and Rehabilitation